Skip to content

 The TYR CXT-1 Trainer features a 9mm heel-to-toe drop, which gives it the highest drop out of CrossFit-focused training shoes.
 In the Reebok Nano X3, you have a 7mm heel-to-toe drop which is consistent with the Nano X2 and Nano X1’s drop.

-Conversely, if you’re indifferent about your shoe’s drop or you don’t necessarily need more heel elevation, then the Reebok Nano X3 should work well for you.
-It’s only a 2mm difference, but when training it feels more significant which is interesting.
+Conversely, if you’re indifferent about your shoe’s drop or don’t necessarily need more heel elevation, the Reebok Nano X3 should work well for you.
+It’s only a 2mm difference, but when training, it feels more significant, which is interesting.

-For deadlifts, both of these models have been stable enough for 500 lb plus pulls, so heavier pulling shouldn’t be an issue in either of these models.
-On top of this, they’ve also both been pretty comparable for general strength training.
+Both of these models have been stable enough for 500-lb plus pulls for deadlifts, so heavier pulling shouldn’t be an issue.
+They’ve also been pretty comparable for general strength training.

 The Reebok Nano X3 has had its ROPEPRO+ reworked so it doesn’t suffer from the same durability issues that plagued the prior two Nano models.
 Plus, this shoe also features a new Lift and Run Chassis System which adds to this model’s versatility for WODs.

-That all being said, I think if you’re wanting one of these shoes for CrossFit and you want to get the most out of your money you may be better off with the Reebok Nano X3 because it’s shown that it has better durability for this context.
+That all being said, I think if you want one of these shoes for CrossFit and you want to get the most out of your money, you may be better off with the Reebok Nano X3 because it’s shown that it has better durability for this context.

 Winner: For lifting, both shoes work great.
 Opt for the TYR CXT-1 Trainer if you like a higher heel-to-toe drop.
 For CrossFit, both shoes can definitely work, but the TYR CXT-1 Trainer can have durability issues with the rope climbs so the Nano X3 may be the better call.